Funding opportunity

 Webinar for potential applicants

-We will hold a webinar on 2 October 2024.
-This will provide more information about the funding opportunity and a chance to ask questions.
+We held a webinar on 2 October 2024.
+This provided more information about the funding opportunity and a chance to ask questions.

 Research disruption due to COVID-19